Tour Details

 Meals included: Breakfast and Lunch (including wine).

 Leaving our centrally located hotel on foot, we team up with a Torino local to take in both the highlights of the city as well as some hidden corners.
 Torino is a very elegant city, with wide boulevards and large piazzas.
 While early Roman-era constructions are still visible, the most extravagant and important buildings come from the period when the Savoy family were in control.
 They ruled over a large area and the first king of a united Italy was based here.
-We visit the Royal Palace (Palazzo Reale) where we can admire the artistic richness of the state rooms.

-Then we move on to enjoy an afternoon tea in one of the city’s historic cafes, including trying the local drink the bicerin – a blend of espresso coffee and chocolate.
+While we are getting our fill of the past glories of Torino, we make sure we don’t miss out on the gastronomic features.
+We enjoy a morning tea in one of the city’s historic cafes, including trying the local drink the bicerin – a blend of espresso coffee and chocolate.

 Dinner tonight is at a restaurant that showcases the cuisine of Piedmont.